Timothy-itayi/T2-Clone/README.md

 **Home Page**

 - **NavBar:** A navigation bar that allows users to browse through different sections of the website.
-- **Banner:** A large banner displaying promotional content or featured products.
 - **Cards:** A grid of cards showcasing various products or categories, leading to the Products or Gallery page.
 - **Carousel:** A carousel component highlighting featured items or special offers.